burningwave/core/README.md

 		</li>
 		<li>
 			<a href="https://github.com/burningwave/core/wiki/How-to-search-for-all-classes-that-have-package-name-that-matches-a-regex">
-			<b>USE CASE</b>: how to search for all classes that have package name that matches a regex
+			<b>USE CASE</b>: searching for all classes that have package name that matches a regex
 			</a>
 		</li>
 		<li>